Hermes: Efficient Global Homomorphic Aggregation over Mutable Packed Ciphertexts: Security and Performance Analysis

-\begin{itemize} \item \textbf{Ciphertext Access:} The server adversary has full access to the database ciphertexts and can observe any changes over time, including ciphertext insertions, deletions, and group-level rewrites.

-\item \textbf{Query Transcript Observation:} The adversary sees the encrypted query inputs, results, and any auxiliary ciphertexts generated during evaluation (e.g., temporary ciphertexts for masking or rotation).

-\item \textbf{Packing Metadata Awareness:} The attacker knows the ciphertext packing format, including how many slots are reserved, and which slot is used for the auxiliary local sum.

-\item \textbf{No Side Channels:} The attacker does not observe low-level timing, memory access, or power traces.
-Preventing side-channel leakage is beyond the scope of this work. \end{itemize}

-Our primary goal is to ensure that Hermes does not introduce any new leakage channels beyond what is inherent in the underlying FHE scheme.
-In particular, we require the following invariants to hold:
+We characterize the security guarantees of Hermes through the following invariants, which together define its leakage profile:

-\begin{enumerate} \item \textbf{Indistinguishability of Ciphertexts:} For any two payload vectors $v$ and $v'$ of the same length, their packed ciphertexts $c = \texttt{Encrypt}(v)$ and $c' = \texttt{Encrypt}(v')$ are computationally indistinguishable under the IND-CPA security of BFV.
+\begin{enumerate} \item \textit{Indistinguishability of Ciphertexts:} For any two payload vectors $v$ and $v'$ of the same length, their packed ciphertexts $c = \texttt{Encrypt}(v)$ and $c' = \texttt{Encrypt}(v')$ are computationally indistinguishable under the IND-CPA security of BFV.

-\item \textbf{Update Pattern Privacy:} Insertion and deletion operations do not reveal the affected slot position or the identity of the modified value to the server.
-That is, for any two slots $i$ and $j$, the adversary cannot distinguish an insertion at slot $i$ from one at $j$ by examining ciphertext differences alone.
+\item \textit{Structural Profile:} For an insertion or deletion targeting logical slot $i$ within group $g$, the server observes the plaintext position mask $\mathbf{m}^{(i)}$, from which the intra-group slot index $i$ is deducible; the updated value itself remains encrypted and is never exposed.

-\item \textbf{Aggregation Consistency:} Global aggregation over auxiliary slots (e.g., encrypted `SUM`) reveals no more information than the final aggregate result; the per-ciphertext local sum values are protected under the encryption scheme.
+\item \textit{Aggregation Consistency:} Global aggregation over auxiliary slots (e.g., encrypted `SUM') reveals no more information than the final aggregate result; the per-ciphertext local sum values are protected under the encryption scheme.

-\item \textbf{No Adaptive Leakage:} Hermes does not reveal any intermediate plaintexts or randomness that could be used to link ciphertexts over time.
+\item \textit{No Adaptive Leakage:} Hermes does not reveal any intermediate plaintexts or randomness that could be used to link ciphertexts over time.
 All operations are performed homomorphically and reuse no client secrets post-encryption. \end{enumerate}

-Importantly, the Hermes data model and update interface preserve these properties without relying on secure multi-party computation (MPC), secure enclaves, or trusted client-side computation.
-All operations—packing, insert/delete, aggregation—are fully executed on encrypted data within the untrusted MySQL server.
+The proposed Hermes data model and update interface preserve these properties without relying on secure multi-party computation (MPC), secure enclaves, or trusted client-side computation.
+All operations, such as packing, insert/delete, and aggregation, are executed on encrypted data within the untrusted database server.